Oklahoma Ice Storm HVAC Prep | Before, During & After

 • Don’t cover the outdoor AC unitit’s designed for this weather.
 Covering it causes more problems than it prevents.

-• Keep thermostat at 68°F or above, don’t try to save energy during a hard freeze.
+• Maintain thermostat at 68°F or above, don’t try to save energy during a hard freeze.
 The cost of re-warming a 45°F house is much higher than maintaining 68°.

 • Open cabinet doors under sinksespecially on exterior walls.
 Warm air reaching those pipes prevents freezing.